 There are plenty of Shopify customer reviews on the web, so you can seek third-party validation about Shopify’s credibility at any point.
 You’ll find people sharing their experiences with Shopify on G2, Merchant Maverick, and many other websites.

 Yes, Shopify is 100% safe and legit.
 Since its humble beginnings in 2006, Shopify has released many features to help common people create their own online stores.
 You can use the platform to set up, design, and manage your ecommerce store across multiple sales channels, including mobile, web, social media, and marketplaces.

 Shopify ratings indicate that people are incredibly satisfied with Shopify’s technology and ecosystem.
 So you can be sure that you’re investing in a legitimate solution when you subscribe to Shopify.

 Is Shopify good for beginners?

 Absolutely!
-Shopify is built in a way that beginners and non-tech savvy folks can use it without problems.
-The platform comes with an already built store structure, so you just need to put the remaining objects (theme, products, etc.) on top to get your shop going.
+Shopify is a great choice for beginners to start selling.
+The platform has an already-built store structure, so you just need to put the remaining objects (theme, products, etc.) on top to get your shop going.
 Everyone from college students to retirees can use Shopify to start an ecommerce business.

 Is Shopify good for small businesses?